solyarisoftware/nera.vim/README.md

 **What the plugin does?**

-With the vim plugin command `:NeraMap`, you can map up to 12 function keys (`F1`,...,`F12`) to a syntax substitution/decoration "macro" that add a entity label
+With the vim plugin command `:NeraSet`, you can map up to 12 function keys (`F1`,...,`F12`) to a syntax substitution/decoration "macro" that add a entity label
 - to a visual selected text,